 There are many non-profit groups that support a single art form.
-Arts Advocates is a member organization that supports all art forms: fine arts, music, theater, ballet, and architecture.
+Arts Advocates is a member organization that supports all art forms: fine arts, music, theater, dance, and architecture.

 Organized and chartered in 1969, the Fine Arts Society of Sarasota, Inc. is a 501(c)(3) not-for-profit organization originally dedicated to “supporting and stimulating the arts in Sarasota County.”